 Okemos Assault Attorneys

-On the other hand, battery is the intentional infliction of violence or force against another individual, such as punching another person or striking someone with an object.
-The state law categorizes these criminal offenses as assault and “assault and battery” since battery is viewed as the completion of a violent process according to the law.
+- Battery (aka Assault & Battery) - is the intentional infliction of violence or force against another individual, such as punching another person or striking someone with an object.
+The state law categorizes these assault offenses as “assault & battery” since battery is viewed as the completion of a violent process according to the law.

 The following are the types of felony assault crimes, along with the associated penalties: